fmalmeida/ngs-preprocess/docs/config.rst

      */

     nanopore_fastq = ''                                   // Path to nanopore ONT basecalled reads in fastq
-    nanopore_is_barcoded = false                          // Tells wheter or not nanopore reads are barcoded
+    nanopore_is_barcoded = false                          // Tells whether or not nanopore reads are barcoded
                                                           // It will split barcodes into single files nanopore_sequencing_summary = ''                      // Path to nanopore 'sequencing_summary.txt'.
 Using this will make the pipeline render a
                                                           // sequencing statistics report using pycoQC